 Deemed Lifetime of Efficient Equipment

-The expected measure life for advanced thermostats is assumed to be similar to that of a programmable thermostat 10 years based upon equipment life only.
+The expected measure life for advanced thermostats is assumed to be 11 years.

 Deemed Measure Cost

 For DI and other programs for which installation services are provided, the actual material, labor, and other costs should be used.
-For retail, Bring Your Own Thermostat (BYOT) programs, or other program types actual costs are still preferable but if unknown then the average incremental cost for the new installation measure is assumed to be $175.
+For retail, Bring Your Own Thermostat (BYOT) programs, or other program types actual costs are still preferable but if unknown then the average incremental cost for the new installation measure is assumed to be $125.